16 zip codes·Updated June 2026

 4 Bedroom$3,790/mo

-Fair Market Rents are published annually by HUD for the Minneapolis metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Minneapolis metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Minneapolis metro area is $2,560/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Minneapolis metro is $2,560/month.
+Asking rents come in about 40% below the federal benchmark, which can make Section 8 properties competitive here.

-Minneapolis-St. Paul has a crazy concentration of Fortune 500 companies — Target, UnitedHealth, 3M, General Mills, Best Buy, US Bancorp.
+Minneapolis-St. Paul has a Fortune 500 concentration you don't see in most metros: Target, UnitedHealth, 3M, General Mills, Best Buy, US Bancorp.
 That corporate base creates stable, well-paying rental demand.
-The city eliminated single-family zoning to encourage more housing, which is gradually adding supply.
-Uptown, North Loop, and Northeast are premium areas.
-Richfield and South Minneapolis are more moderate.
-The unique thing here is seasonal leasing — the market is much busier from May to September.
-Winter months are slow.
-So timing your lease start date and understanding how seasonality affects pricing matters more here than in most markets.
+The city eliminated single-family zoning to add housing, and supply is gradually catching up.
+Uptown, North Loop, and Northeast are premium.
+Richfield and South Minneapolis are moderate.
+Leasing here is highly seasonal.
+May through September is busy.
+Winter is slow.
+Timing your lease start date and pricing for season matters more here than in most markets.